 7. The bag doesn’t rebound much

 A bag that bounces fast is an excellent target to improve such skills as timing, accuracy, hand-eye coordination, head moves, and footwork.
-A more oversized bag that is more static, however, improves the punching power.
+However, a more oversized bag that is more static improves the punching power.

-If you already have a bag that doesn't rebound well, you can't do anything about it.
+If you already have a bag that doesn’t rebound well, you can’t do anything.
 But, you can buy a double end bag which is affordable and easy to install.
 Double-end bags are excellent boxing equipment to develop skills.

 8. I can’t decide between the freestanding and hanging heavy bag

-If you have a dedicated place and an appropriate place to install, get the hanging bag instead of the freestanding one.
-It gives the best workout experience and imitates better the movement of a real opponent.
-There is a good reason why at boxing gyms, we can hardly find standing bags.
+If you have a dedicated place and an appropriate place to install it, get the hanging bag instead of the freestanding one.
+It gives the best workout experience and imitates a real opponent’s movement better.
+There is a good reason why we can hardly find standing bags at boxing gyms.